kaloyan-marinov/vocab-treasury/README.md

 # How to set up the project locally

+TODO: (2024/06/14, 07:35)
+replace all references to and uses of Docker with references to and uses of Podman

 In a nutshell, this section will explain how to use Docker to serve a persistence layer;
 use `localhost` (= the local network interface) to serve a backend application;